symlex/symlex/README.md

 On OS X, the current release of Docker is [really slow](https://twitter.com/lastzero/status/829191426391027712) in executing PHP from the host's file system.*

-**Step 3:** Let [Phing](https://www.phing.info/) initialize the database and build the front-end components for you:
+**Step 3:** Let [Make](https://www.gnu.org/software/make/) initialize the database and build the front-end components for you:

 ```
-docker-compose exec php sh
-bin/phing build
+make terminal
+make all database
 ```

+*Note: You can also use this approach to execute other CLI commands later.
+Make should be pre-installed in typical Unix development environments - otherwise you might have to get it first e.g. by installing Xcode incl.
+Command Line Tools on OS X or by adding the `build-base` or `build-essential` package on Linux.*

 After successful installation, open the site at http://localhost:8081/ and log in as `admin@example.com` using the password `passwd`.